jboss-integration/fuse-bxms-integ/release/karaf/distro/README_FUSE_INTEGRATION.md

 ============
 The Fuse Integration pack is an optional package that can be added to an existing Fuse 6.2 installation.
 The integration package contains libraries/components that can interact with other integration modules that have not been added into the default Fuse 6.2 release.

-The purpose of the integration package is to provide the â€œglueâ€ between Fuse and BRMS components/libraries.
+The purpose of the integration package is to provide the glue between Fuse and BRMS components/libraries.
 The Fuse Integration Package gives the ability to install the components/libraries that have not been included in Fuse (Drools, BPM, etc).

 Contents:
 Switchyard BRMS components: rules-component and bpm-component